-From the Twin River-Tiverton Casino to the waterfront in East Providence, the attorneys at Ferrucci Russo understand the compelling factors that bring development projects to fruition such as tax strategies, impact fees and host-community agreements.
+From the Tiverton Casino Hotel to the waterfront in East Providence, the attorneys at Ferrucci Russo understand the compelling factors that bring development projects to fruition such as tax strategies, impact fees and host-community agreements.

 We have negotiated construction contracts, joint venture agreements, and development agreements for various project delivery methods including construction management, fast track, and guaranteed maximum price.
-We handle energy and utility siting proceedings for major energy facilities; we have represented large industrial electricity customers in negotiating competitive electricity rates; and we have litigated complex disputes regarding load-response programs.
+We handle energy and utility siting proceedings for major energy facilities.
+We have represented large industrial electricity customers in negotiating competitive electricity rates.
+We have litigated complex disputes regarding load-response programs.

-In the area of real estate, they have successfully worked through environmental issues for redevelopment projects in the area, assisted project owners/developers in seeking grants and other incentives to address environmental remediation in real estate project development.
+In 2019, we were part of the permitting team for a 1000 mw energy facility before the Rhode Island Energy Facility Siting Board.
+In the area of real estate, we have successfully worked through environmental issues for redevelopment projects in the area, assisted project owners/developers in seeking grants and other incentives to address environmental remediation in real estate project development.
 The most recent success includes $280,000 in grants for distressed real estate projects in East Providence and West Warwick.